 Arranging a direct cremation in Baltimore

 A direct cremation is the least expensive cremation option.
-It is sometimes referred to as a simple or basic cremation, or called an immediate cremation.
+It is sometimes called a simple or basic cremation or an immediate cremation.
 It means that just a basic disposition service is offered.
-The deceased is collected, prepared for cremation, all the necessary documentation completed, the cremation process goes ahead and then the cremated remains are returned to the family (generally in a temporary urn).
+The deceased is collected and prepared for cremation, all the necessary documentation is completed, the cremation process goes ahead, and then the cremated remains are returned to the family (generally in a temporary urn).

-The average cost of a direct cremation in Baltimore is $2,327*.
-This reflects the huge range of pricing for a direct cremation in the city, starting from just over a $1,000 and going up to $6,120.
+The average cost of a direct cremation in Baltimore is $2,327*, but you can conduct a direct cremation for just $950.
+This reflects the huge range of pricing for a direct cremation in the city, starting from just over $950 and going up to $6,120.

 How do I choose a cremation provider in Baltimore?

 It is always wise to shop around and compare services and costs.
-We do it in any other large purchase we make – so why not when purchasing end of life services?
+We do it in any other large purchase, so why not when purchasing end-of-life services?
 You will no doubt be surprised by how much the cost of funeral services can vary between funeral homes in Baltimore.

 What if the deceased had no life insurance?
 Is there any help with cremation costs in Baltimore?

-An individual passing without any insurance, and family struggling to meet funeral costs, is becoming a more regular occurrence.
-Not surprising when we learn that 76% of American families are living paycheck to paycheck [CNN Oct 2013].
-Public aid can be a little patchy depending upon where you are but you can consult your local county human services or social services to find out if there is any financial assistance near you.
-The state will meet indigent burials for those that become the responsibility of Maryland but there are generally eligibility requirements for any state funding for funeral expenses.
+An individual passing without insurance and family struggling to meet funeral costs is becoming more regular.
+Not surprising when we learn that 76% of American families live paycheck to paycheck [CNN Oct 2022].
+Public aid can be a little patchy depending on where you are, but you can consult your local county human services or social services to find out if there is any financial assistance near you.
+The state will meet indigent burials for those that become the responsibility of Maryland, but there are generally eligibility requirements for any state funding for funeral expenses.

-There is also the $255 Social Security lump sum death benefit for those that qualify, and various union, faith and charitable organizations may offer some support to families to assist with covering funeral costs.
+There is also the $255 Social Security lump sum death benefit for those who qualify, and various union, faith, and charitable organizations may offer some support to families to assist with covering funeral costs.